IgnaciodeNuevo/IgnaciodeNuevo.github.io/_posts/2016-07-06-ironhack-week-4.md

 	</blockquote>
 </div>

-I've also published yesterday [WeCodeSign Podcast.
-1x05 - UX & UI](http://wecodesignpodcast.com/2016/07/05/episodio-5).
+I've also published yesterday [WeCodeSign Podcast - 1x05](http://wecodesignpodcast.com/2016/07/05/episodio-5) about UX & UI.

-I've also maded a Rails Project Cheetsheet.
+I've maded a Rails Cheetsheet for everyone who likes to start with a new project.

 ## New project Cheetsheet